laravel/docs/queues.md

         return [new WithoutOverlapping($this->user->id)];
     }

-Any overlapping jobs will be released back to the queue.
-You may also specify the number of seconds that must elapse before the released job will be attempted again:
+Any overlapping jobs will be released back to the queue with an increase in the `tries` count.
+Repeated releasing of the job may result in rapid failure with `MaxAttemptsExceededException`.
+To reduce anticipated overlapping you may also specify the number of seconds that must elapse before the released job will be attempted again:

     /**
      * Get the middleware the job should pass through.